Table of Content

 - Diseases of the exocrine pancreas include cystic fibrosis and pancreatitis.

-- Drug-induced diabetes arises due to the use of glucocorticoids and drugs used for AIDS and organ transplantation.
+- Drug-induced diabetes arises because of the use of glucocorticoids and drugs used for AIDS and organ transplantation.

 How to Prevent Diabetes?